 So how could you be affected?
-The Civil Liability Act 2018 creates a range of reforms which could cost potential claimants dearly compared to making claims under the current rules.
+The Civil Liability Act 2018 creates a range of reforms which could cost potential claimants dearly compared to making claims under the previous rules.
 Individuals suffering whiplash and other relatively minor soft tissue injuries through no fault of their own will be caught by the Act.

-There will be a new definition for a whiplash injury – defined as a soft tissue injury in the neck, back or shoulder which amounts to a sprain, strain, tear, rupture or lesser damage to (or a soft tissue injury associated with) a muscle, tendon or ligament in the neck, back or shoulder.
+There is a new definition for a whiplash injury – defined as a soft tissue injury in the neck, back or shoulder which amounts to a sprain, strain, tear, rupture or lesser damage to (or a soft tissue injury associated with) a muscle, tendon or ligament in the neck, back or shoulder.

 However, the following do not constitute whiplash injuries for the purposes of the new rules: soft tissue injuries which are part of/connected to another injury, where that other injury is not a whiplash injury within the new definition.

 This only applies to injuries that arise out of an RTA – specifically, for motor vehicle drivers and passengers.
-It does not apply to ‘vulnerable’ road users such as motorcyclist, cyclists, pedestrians and horse riders.
+It does not apply to ‘vulnerable’ road users such as motorcyclists, cyclists, pedestrians and horse riders.

 If you are a ‘vulnerable’ road user, the rules will not apply to you.
 However, it remains unclear whether the rules will apply to claims on behalf of children or to other vulnerable claimants who lack mental capacity, and if they do – to what extent.